ppeigne/linear_regression/README.md

 A simple Python program doing linear and polynomial regressions over dataset.
 It handles univariate and multivariate regressions, using gradient descent or normal equation.

+### *Coming soon:*
-The program can display real-time visualization of the current state of the learning algorithm (actual prediction, cost function, confidence intervals).
+_The program will display **real-time visualization** of the current state of the learning algorithm:_
+- *actual prediction*
+- *cost function*
+- *confidence intervals*

+# Motivation
+This program is based on an [introductory project](https://cdn.intra.42.fr/pdf/pdf/455/ft_linear_regression.fr.pdf "Suject here!") from the 42 curriculum and broadly enhanced.
+The original project only required univariate linear regression.

 ## Screenshot